Dr. Debra Whorms and Dr. Alyssa Ehrlich contributed to this post.

 Write Anki Cards Sparingly—No More Than One Card Per QBank Question

-For each of question in UWorld that I had uncertainty about, I got in the habit of writing no more than ONE cards.
+For each of the questions in UWorld that I answered incorrectly, I got in the habit of writing no more than ONE card.
 This is very important!
-You do not want to put every single pierce information you see in your Qbank explanation in your Anki deck!
-As mentioned above, you should target your total deck to have fewer than 1,500 cards; 1,000 to 1,500 cards total is appropriate for most students.
-In general, questions are designed to have you differentiate between two or three things, while the rest of the answer choices are low-yield or not even relevant.
-You will also run into most high-yield topics in other questions in your Qbank.
-So focus on covering only the answer choices that stood out to you, as these are the ones that will likely trip you up in the future.
+You do not want to put every single piece of information you see in your Qbank explanation in your Anki deck!
+This is a targeted 'treatment', focusing only on improving your knowledge base in a way that will help you answer more questions correctly.
+As mentioned above, you should target your total deck to have fewer than 1,500 cards; 1,000 to 1,500 cards total is appropriate for most students for both Step 1 and Step 2 CK.
+In general, questions are designed to have you differentiate between two or three things, while the rest of the answer choices are far less plausible distractors.
+Focus on covering only the options that stood out to you, as these are more likely to trip you up in the future.

-GOOD CARDS: 1) Emphasize pathophysiology; 2) Is opened ended and requires explanatory response 3) Contains some graphic when necessary
+GOOD CARDS: 1) Emphasize pathophysiology; 2) Is open-ended and requires explanatory response 3) Contains some graphics when necessary

 WRONG CARDS: 1) Do not explain pathophysiology 2) Have close ended questions with one answer responses 3) Misses the major teaching point

-These cards are very close ended and misses the point about the general role of prostaglandins in the process.
+These cards are very close-ended and miss the point about the general role of prostaglandins in the process.
 Thus, if I were to see another prostaglandin analog in the exam—like misoprostol—I would not know that it is also a correct answer because I did not focus on understanding the physiology here.

 Less is More

-It can be tempting to put a lot of information in your Anki card.
+It can be tempting to put a lot of information in your Anki card (even the example 'good' card here is a bit wordy).
 Your Qbank will often provide several tables and pictures in the explanations they provide.
-Notice, while I mentally reviewed the answer other choices and why they are wrong, I did not focus on writing cards on these since I could easily cross them out.
+Notice, while I read the explanation fully to understand why the other answer choices were wrong, I did not focus on writing cards on these since I could easily cross them out.
 I knew I didn’t need to make myself memorize this information, so I didn’t waste time creating a card for facts I already understood to a sufficient degree to get questions right.
 However, if you had any thought that dexamethasone or nitric oxide could be a correct answer, do make sure to resolve that in your existing card by making a separate question that forces you to explain why those answer choices are incorrect.
 In general, you also want to limit the amount of information on a card and also limit the amount of concepts you cover on one card.
 Aim for no more than 1-3 related ideas on a single card.
 Here are some more types of cards to avoid:

-Notice how I have chosen to highlight distinguishing factors that will be the most useful for answering questions on your exam.
+Notice how I have chosen to highlight distinguishing factors that will be the most useful for answering similar questions on test day.

 But Too Little Information Isn’t Good Either...